 2. Stress Level

-It is medically proven that any kind of physical or psychological stress is detrimental to hair growth.
-Stress triggers a condition called Telogen effluviumi XA reversible condition where hair falls out after a stressful experience and is a common cause of diffuse non-scarring alopecia. in which your hair enters the telogen phase (resting phase) prematurely, thus restricting 30% of its growth completely.
-Though his condition does not require any medical treatment and lasts no longer than six months, it does affect your hair growth cycle and cause hair loss.
+It is medically proven that any kind of physical or psychological stress is detrimental to hair growth (3).
+Stress triggers a condition called Telogen effluviumi XA reversible condition where hair falls out after a stressful experience and is a common cause of diffuse non-scarring alopecia. in which your hair enters the telogen phase (resting phase) prematurely, thus restricting 30% of its growth completely (4).
+Though this condition does not require any medical treatment and lasts no longer than six months, it does affect your hair growth cycle and cause hair loss.
 Elongation stoppage or growth cessation can be due to stress or environmental factors.

 Aging not only causes your hair to gray but also affects its growth because the anagen phase is known to get shorter as you grow older, leading to follicle dormancy (5).
 Also, your physical health and food habits – besides the lifetime of experiments with styling, processing, dyeing, bleaching, and treating your hair – affect your hair growth cycle (6).
 In other words, hair maturity can affect the hair growth cycle.
 As we age, the hair follicles become less active leading to follicle decline and scalp deterioration.

 4. Hair Breakage